lurgoyf82/CSharpSales/README.md

 3. **Service Restart:** Restarts the application on the server via SSH.

 The deployment pipeline ensures continuous delivery of the latest version directly to the production environment.

+## Extra

+An ulterior solution written in PHP is available at https://github.com/lurgoyf82/PhpSales, it is a simple PHP script that runs on docker ... it was more of a proof of concept than a real solution, but it is there for reference.

 ## License